 Laurence Shipstone: Bass, vocals-

 The master of the steel string thunder stick.
 His parents took him to Woodstock where during The Who’s performance ‘Little Larry' pointed to John Entwistle's bass and said, “Mama, me want big boom boom guitar.”
 The rest as they say is…unverifiable rumor.
-Insists football is played with a perfectly cylindrical inflated white thing spotted with black polygonal markings.
+Insists football is played with a perfectly round globular inflated white thing spotted with black polygonal markings.
 Once opened for ELP when during the post-gig party drank 20 Red Bulls and did something to earn having his picture placed on the wall of the Hollywood post office.

 Refuses to remember late 70's disco.

 Tod Stockwell: Drums, percussion -